CruGlobal/mpdx-react/README.md

 }
 ```

-Finally, run `yarn gql` to update the automatically generated types and hooks for your query.
-You will need to run this after every change to your `.graphql` query file.
+Finally, run `yarn gql` to update the automatically generated types and hooks for your operation.
+You will need to run this after every change to your `.graphql` operation file.
 If you want it to rerun automatically when it detects changes, run `yarn gql:w`.

-To use your new query in a component, import and call the automatically generated `use...Query` hook inside your component.
-If your query in the `.graphql` file is called `PartnerCommitments`, for example, type `usePartnerCommitmentsQuery` and let autocomplete in VS Code automatically find and import the hook.
+To use your new operation in a component, import and call the automatically generated `use...Query` hook inside your component.
+If your operation in the `.graphql` file is called `PartnerCommitments`, for example, type `usePartnerCommitmentsQuery` and let autocomplete in VS Code automatically find and import the hook.

 ```tsx
 // Partners.tsx